AChristoff/i18n-type-safe/README.md

 # 🛡️ i18n-type-safe
 ---

-A TypeScript library that provides type safety for i18n (internationalization) and i18next in React projects.
+This is a TypeScript setup that will provides type safety for i18n (internationalization) and i18next in React projects.
 Ensure that your translations and placeholders are type-checked, allowing you to catch translation-related bugs at compile-time.

 ---

 ## 🌍 ***Translation File Protection***

 **Protects Against Wrong/Missing Keys in Translation Files** Say goodbye to the frustration of missing or incorrect translation keys.
-This package ensures that all keys are valid and accounted for.
+This setup ensures that all keys are valid and accounted for.

 **Prevents Wrong/Missing {{Placeholders}} in Translation Files** Never worry about placeholders causing issues.
-The package validates that all placeholders are correctly used in your translation strings.
+The setup validates that all placeholders are correctly used in your translation strings.

 ## 🚀 ***In-App Protection***

-**Protects Against Wrong Keys When Using the `t()` Function in Your App** When you use the `t()` function in your app, the package makes sure that you're referencing valid translation keys.
+**Protects Against Wrong Keys When Using the `t()` Function in Your App** When you use the `t()` function in your app, the setup makes sure that you're referencing valid translation keys.

-**Prevents Wrong {{Placeholders}} When Using the `t()` Function in Your App** Likewise, the package ensures that your placeholders are used correctly within the `t()` function.
+**Prevents Wrong {{Placeholders}} When Using the `t()` Function in Your App** Likewise, the setup ensures that your placeholders are used correctly within the `t()` function.

 **Autocomplete for Translation Keys and Placeholders** Enjoy the convenience of autocomplete when working with translation keys and placeholders in both your translation files and your app.